logo

 Kaku is not only a firm believer in string theory and one of its pioneers; he is also a fervent evangelist.
 Parallel Worlds, his third book for lay readers, has just finished a world tour, and he is collaborating with the BBC on a documentary series.

-He engages the public for a variety of reasons, though, not just to promote string theory, physics, and the inherent worth of science.
+He engages the public for various reasons, though, not just to promote string theory, physics, and the inherent worth of science.
 Kaku thinks that the future of the human race itself is in jeopardy.
 "We are on the verge of giving birth to a 'Type 1 Civilization,'" said the speaker.
 And there is no assurance that we will prevail.

 He is an imposing man.
-Along with writing popular books (his earlier book, Hyperspace, was a worldwide bestseller), he also co-authored two of the seminal papers describing string field theory with Keiji Kikkawa of Osaka University in Japan.
-He also co-authored one of the key textbooks of quantum field theory.
+Along with writing popular books (his earlier book, Hyperspace, was a worldwide bestseller), he also co-authored two seminal papers describing string field theory with Keiji Kikkawa of Osaka University in Japan.
+He also co-authored one of the critical textbooks of quantum field theory.

 Kaku devotes a lot of his free time to popularizing science.
 He is an accomplished author whose vivid stories breathtakingly traverse not only different universes but also art, history, politics, literature, philosophy, and religion.
-Although he was raised as a Presbyterian, his own religious influences were incongruous because his parents were Buddhists.
-But contemporary physics appears to support both positions.
+Although he was raised as a Presbyterian, his religious influences were incongruous because his parents were Buddhists.
+But contemporary physics supports both positions.

 WHAT IS YOUR IQ?